2 Days in Dingle

 The location of the oratory is Caherdorgan South, Dingle.
 There is loads of car parking at this site and a lovely little coffee shop and you can see some beautiful views of Sherwick Harbour.
 This is a lovely spot as we say in Ireland!

 Stop at the Ceann Sibéal viewing point

 This viewpoint is one of my favourites on the Slea head drive, its pure class.
 There isn’t much parking in this area, but like many parts of Ireland, we make do with what we can and squeeze in!

 This area was used for scenes of the Star Wars movie The Force Awakens Episode VII, the film crew need other locations because of the limited amount of time they could film on Skellig Michael island because of travel time out to the island and weather conditions, so the crew selected other areas in Kerry to use for scenes in the movie.

 The Ceann Sibeal viewpoint is something else on a really sunny day, there are some telescopes at the viewpoint that you can use to zoom into the faraway lands, islands and coastal views!

 Check out my post of Best Things to do in The Ring Of Kerry Ireland here!

-I hope you find this post useful, i welcome any questions or suggestion by email to firstname.lastname@example.org
+I hope you find this post useful, I welcome any questions or suggestions by email to firstname.lastname@example.org